-The Institute of Chartered Secretaries and Administrators (ICSA) is the premier global qualifying organisation for professionals aspiring to become a Chartered Secretary and qualifies people who have roles as company secretaries, governance advisers, risk managers, compliance managers and more.
+The Institute of Chartered Secretaries and Administrators (ICSA) is the premier global qualifying organisation for professionals aspiring to become a Chartered Secretary and or a Chartered Governance Professional and qualifies people who have roles as company secretaries, governance advisers, non-executive directors, risk managers, compliance managers and more.

-We are the worldwide qualifying body for Chartered secretaries and governance professionals, whose broad skill set includes law, governance, and compliance, and who are intrinsically fundamental to the smooth running of all types of organisations, including public and private companies, and organisations in the Not-For-Profit and public sectors.
+We are the worldwide qualifying body for Chartered Secretaries and Chartered Governance Professionals, whose broad skill set includes law, finance, governance, strategy development, risk management and compliance.
+The Institute’s members are fundamental to the smooth running of all types of organisations, including publicly listed and private companies as well as organisations in the Not-For-Profit and public sectors.

 ICSA is the home of good governance.
 With 125 years of history, we assist in the development of skills, knowledge and experience of governance professionals through our institute’s professional certification, training programmes, quality guidance and technical expertise and know how.